vladimir-ivanov/angular2-template-caching/README.md

     FORM_DIRECTIVES
 ]);
 `
+* install grunt-inline-angular-templates

+`
+npm install --save-dev grunt-inline-angular-templates `

+* Add a task to your Gruntfile.js to generate the templates inside index.html
+* Run the task and the templates should be cached inside index.html (e.g. in build/index.html)

 The webpack task won't be necessary if system.js is used (index.html has to be modified to work with system.js).